Instructor II (Field)

 Notifies the proper authority when an instructor trainee is ready for certification.

 Plans daily activities within the guidelines of company policy, job description and supervisor’s instruction in such a way as to maximize personal output.
+Responsible for aiding in own self-development by being available and receptive to all training made available by the company.

 Responsible for keeping own immediate work area in a neat and orderly condition to ensure safety of self and coworkers.
 Will report any unsafe conditions and/or practices to the appropriate supervisor and human resources.
 Will immediately correct any unsafe conditions to the best of own ability.